Centrality measures and the role of non-normality for network control energy reduction: Introduction

-In the paper, we combine the two centralities into two different node rankings, which can be used to select the best driver nodes.
-The first ranking can be interpreted as the non-normality of the adjacency matrix of the network.
-For non-normal networks, we exploit the fact that some nodes are net contributors of energy while others are net receivers.
-By choosing the best net contributors as driver nodes, we achieve good performances both in terms of the average energy that is required to steer the network and in terms of the energy required to steer it in the most difficult direction.
-The second ranking gives a higher weigh to the nodes' ability to be indirectly controlled, and it has more in common with structural controllability.
-Driver node placement based on this ranking gives good performances especially for control in the worst case direction.
+We show that the two centralities can be expressed as special cases of the $\mathcal{H}_2$ system norm, and can be formally related to performance bounds on some of the most commonly used control energy metrics.
+These results suggest that nodes with a high node-to-network centrality (i.e., with a high network influence) and nodes with a low network-to-node centrality (i.e., nodes that are difficult to control indirectly) should be driver nodes, and the strategies for driver node placement that we propose combine the centralities in such a direction.
+Practically, the strategies consist in selecting the nodes that maximize the network non-normality.
+In this way we achieve good performances both in terms of the average energy that is required to steer the network and in terms of the energy required to steer it in the most difficult direction.

 The rest of the paper is organized as follows: In Section \ref{sec:background}, definitions are given, results on controllability are revised and different energy-related metrics are discussed.
-In Section \ref{sec:drivernodeplacement}, the network centralities and their combination into node rankings are derived.
-Section \ref{sec:sim} presents a simulation study that examines the control energy properties when the rankings are used for driver node placement.
+In Section \ref{sec:centralitymeasures}, the network centralities are presented and their formal relations to the control energy metrics are derived.
+Section \ref{sec:nonNormBal} is about network non-normality and balanced systems, while in Section~\ref{sec:ranking} the driver node placement strategies are presented.

+A preliminary version of this paper was presented at ECC'19 \cite{lindmark2019combining}.
+This conference paper discusses the network centralities for discrete-time systems.
+Results such as Theorem \ref{thm:WinvLB} and, most importantly, the material of Section \ref{sec:nonNormBal} are however presented here for the first time.